package core:math/big

 After this you can use `mem.slice_data_cast` to interpret the buffer as bytes if you so choose.

-`nails` are the number of top bits the output "word" reserves.
+nails are the number of top bits the output "word" reserves.

 To mimic the internals of this library, this would be 4.

-To use the minimum amount of output bytes, set `nails` to 0 and pass a `[]u8`.
+To use the minimum amount of output bytes, set nails to 0 and pass a []u8.
+IMPORTANT: pack serializes the magnitude of an Int, that is, the output is unsigned.

-Assumes `a` not to be `nil` and to have been initialized.
+Assumes a not to be nil and to have been initialized.

 internal_int_pack_count ¶